retro-vault/libgpx/README.md

 ## Fonts

-Fonts are implemented using the glyph group of drawing functions, because each letter is just a bitmap, with some extra drawing hints.
+Fonts are implemented using the glyph group of drawing functions, because each letter is just a glyph, with some extra drawing hints.

 To use font you need to load it (unless already part of your C code).
 Each font starts with the `font_t` structure where you can find some basic font information such as average width, height, number of characters, etc.

 You then simply call `gpx_draw_string()` to draw a sting.

  > Don't forget that fonts also use the *blit mode*, and if it is not `BM_COPY`, background may not be deleted.

+### Font header

+The font header structure contains basic information about the font and a table of pointers to each glyph.
+This way glyphs can have different sizes (i.e. in proportional fonts, the letter i takes much less memory space than the letter w) and we avoid expensive calculations to find each glyph.

+Because each glyph contains its width, it also makes it easy for us to measure strings by simply iterating through all the glyphs in the string, and maxing the height and summing the width.

 ### Measuring text